Exploring Generalization Psychology

 Is discrimination affecting your mental health?

-Stimulus generalization in classical conditioning
+Stimulus generalization in the theory of classical conditioning

 The concepts of classical and operant conditioning served as crucial components of early theories on learning and the development of new behaviors.
-Classical conditioning can be defined as a type of conditioning that pairs an automatic response to a specific stimulus.
+Classical conditioning can be defined as a type of conditioning that pairs an automatic response to a specific stimulus, or a conditioned stimulus.
 To put it simply, classical conditioning is a type of learning that happens unconsciously.
 The most famous example of classical conditioning to many is the theory of Pavlov’s dog—a psychology book mainstay.

 In 1897, Russian psychologist Ivan Pavlov is thought to have published his theory and findings on classical conditioning that can hold relevancy in the practices of behavioral therapy to this day.
 Pavlov is thought to have originally begun with an experiment related to the canine digestive system.
 During this time, he noticed the dogs began salivating when seeing the people who would feed them.